Manuel Ares, Jr.

 Intron Removal, Alternative Splicing, and Genomics

 Our work centers on the mechanisms and regulation of splicing.
 Splicing is required to remove intron sequences from pre-mRNA and create coding sequences for translation.
-We study yeast, mouse and human tissues and cells, which share many fundamental features but also have distinct and important differences from each other.
-We are generally interested in the structure and function of RNAs that play important regulatory and catalytic roles.
+We try to understand:

 Please follow this link to find the lab's publications in the National Library of Medicine's PubMed database.